ananya12k/Docker/README.md

 ## Images

 Images are actual artifacts that contain actual code, runtime, system tools, libraries, OS.
 They contain all the configurations that are needed to run an app.
+Images are based on lightweight linux distributions.
+The images have OS file, dependencies, libraries, code, runtime, system tools, configurations, environment variables, entrypoint, command, metadata, etc.

 ## Containers

 Containers are the running instances of the images.

 # Docker Commands